higgi13425/rmrwr-book/_book/io09-building-blocks.md

-# The Building Blocks of R: data types, data structures, functions, and packages.
+# The Building Blocks of R: data types, data structures, functions, and packages

 In this chapter, we will learn about some critical building blocks in R that can lead to a lot of frustration if you do not understand these